oscartbeaumont/ElectronPlayer/README.md

 Download the AppImage from the [Github Releases here](https://github.com/oscartbeaumont/ElectronPlayer/releases).

+## Arch Linux AUR

+There is an unofficial package on the Arch Linux User Repository provided by [@gardotd426](https://github.com/gardotd426)

 # Contributors

 A huge thanks to the following people for contributing and helping shape this project.